Top-Tier Health Plans and Wellness Programs for People with Diabetes – An Employer's Handbook

 The health plan has already improved diabetes outcomes for its members.
 Medical costs, emergency room visits, clinical visits, acute admissions, and length of hospital stay have all decreased since DVB’s implementation.
 In addition KEHP saw adherence to diabetes medications increase by 8% between 2015 and 2019.
 This not only means that daily management of diabetes improved, but also that members were more likely to ward off complications and the need for additional medications.
 In fact, increased adherence is estimated to save KEHP $5-5.5 million each year.

-Macy’s is a national retailer with over 120,000 employees, and its Live Healthy Program provides a terrific example of a comprehensive wellness program.
+Macy’s is a national retailer with over 120,000 employees, and its Live Healthy Program, as noted by the American Heart Association, provides a terrific example of a comprehensive wellness program.

 annual well-woman preventive exam;